Consensys/mythx-docs/docs/source/getting-started/index.rst

 Using Address and Password (not recommended)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Alternatively, username and password can be used for authentication.
-This is not recommended as a potential attacker can get access to the MythX
-account as a whole if these credentials are leaked.
+Alternatively, Eth Address, or username and password can be used for authentication.
+This is not recommended, as a potential attacker can get access to the MythX account as a whole if these credentials are leaked.
 For compatibility reasons this functionality has been included, however it
 is to be expected that this API feature will be disabled in the future.